bhanuharya/salt0330/README.md

 ### Hi there 👋
 My name is Ramadhana Bhanuharya Wishnumurti, you can call me Wishnu.
 Right now I'm studying CS/Informatics at Institut Teknologi Bandung.
-I have a deep interest in frontend and web development, thus I am learning and working to create awesome projects that you can see in my repo!
+I aspire to be a great software engineer that can bring impact by giving technological innovation.

+- 🌱 I’m currently learning devops, go, microservices

 ### My Skills 🔭